What is the Right Notion of Distance between Predict-then-Optimize Tasks?: Motivating example

-Given the optimal weights $\theta_A$ and $\theta_B$ of a linear model $f(\cdot; \theta)$, learned in a decision-focused manner using training datasets $\mathcal{D}_A$ and $\mathcal{D}_B$ from source distributions A and B, we need to perform Top-K selection on a dataset $\mathcal{D}_C$ drawn from the target distribution $Z_{0.65}$.
-Assume we lack the resources to train new weights on $\mathcal{D}_C$—perhaps having only a single optimization instance, insufficient for learning new weights.
-Thus, we must choose between $\theta_A$ and $\theta_B$ for the PtO task on $\mathcal{D}_C$.
+We analyze this task under target shifts—where label distributions change while feature distributions remain constant— parametrized by $\gamma$, where the shifted utility function is given by $p_\gamma(x) = 10(x^3 - \gamma x)$.
+We define two source domains, $A$ and $B$, with shifts $\gamma=0$ and $\gamma=1.2$, respectively.
+The target domain $C$ is characterized by $\gamma=0.65$.\footnote{We choose $\gamma=0.65$ for consistency with \citet{shah_decision-focused_2022}.}

-A potential approach is to use dataset distance as a criterion to select the source distribution most similar to the target distribution.
-However, if we rely on traditional OT dataset distances, which consider only features and labels, we would be indifferent between $\theta_A$ and $\theta_B$ since $d_{OT}(\mathcal{D}_A, \mathcal{D}_C) = d_{OT}(\mathcal{D}_B, \mathcal{D}_C)$ (Appendix Fig.~\ref{app-fig:regression}).
-Yet, $\theta_A$ leads to zero regret, while $\theta_B$ results in a regret close to 4, making $\theta_A$ clearly more suitable for the PtO task on $\mathcal{D}_C$.
+Assume we have only a few instance $\mathcal{D}_C = \{(\bm{x}_i,\bm{y}_i)\}_{i=1}^{n} \sim C$, but want to learn how to perform Top-K selection in domain $C$ when the true costs $\bm{y}$ are unknown.
+This limited data is insufficient for directly learning weights in this domain.
+However, we have access to datasets $\mathcal{D}_A$ and $\mathcal{D}_B$ drawn form source domains $A$ and $B$, respectively, allowing us to learn decision-focused weights $\theta_A$ and $\theta_B$.\footnote{We use \url{github.com/sanketkshah/LODLs}} The key question is: which weights, $\theta_A$ or $\theta_B$, should be used for the PtO task in $\mathcal{D}_C$?

-This difference in performance, illustrated in Figure \ref{fig:example} by the Top-K decisions derived from each model, suggests that dataset distances should reflect the significant disparity in regret, indicating that $\mathcal{D}_C$ is closer to $\mathcal{D}_A$ than to $\mathcal{D}_B$.
-Therefore, we argue that feature-label distances alone are insufficient, and incorporating decision components is necessary for distances to accurately reflect adaptability in PtO tasks. \looseness=-1
+A natural approach is to use the OTDD to identify the source dataset closest to the target.
+However, in this case, the computed distances $d_{OT}(\mathcal{D}_A, \mathcal{D}_C;c_{\X\Y})$ and $d_{OT}(\mathcal{D}_B, \mathcal{D}_C;c_{\X\Y})$ are equal, suggesting no preference between $\theta_A$ and $\theta_B$.
+Yet, in practice, $\theta_A$ yields zero regret on $\mathcal{D}_C$, while $\theta_B$ results in a regret close to 4, making $\theta_A$ the clear choice for the PtO task on $\mathcal{D}_C$ (see Appendix Fig.~\ref{app-fig:regression} for details).
+Figure \ref{fig:example} illustrates this discrepancy: the model with $\theta_A$ (orange) successfully selects the correct Top-K resource in $\mathcal{D}_C$, while the model with $\theta_B$ (green) fails to do so.
+Since regret differs significantly, dataset distances should reflect that $\mathcal{D}_C$ is closer to $\mathcal{D}_A$ than $\mathcal{D}_B$.
+We argue that feature-label distances alone are insufficient, and incorporating decision components is necessary for distances to accurately reflect similarities, and hence adaptability, in PtO tasks.\looseness=-1